DAUDY17/Dml-Baileys/README.md

     }
 }
 ```
 </details>

-<a id="important-legal-notice"></a>
+---

 ## ⚠️ Important Legal Notice

-Disclaimer: This project is NOT affiliated with, authorized, maintained, sponsored, or endorsed by WhatsApp LLC or any of its affiliates or subsidiaries.
+**Disclaimer:** This project is NOT affiliated with, authorized, maintained, sponsored, or endorsed by WhatsApp LLC or any of its affiliates or subsidiaries.

 The official WhatsApp website can be found at https://whatsapp.com.
 "WhatsApp" as well as related names, marks, emblems, and images are registered trademarks of their respective owners.

 ### Terms of Service Compliance
 - This library is meant for legitimate automation purposes only
 - Do NOT use for spamming, bulk messaging, or harassment
 - Respect WhatsApp's rate limits and terms of service